dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 Evaluation is standard (if you wanted to parse this, you would need to deal with left/right associativity, and probably add parenthesis to disambiguate, but we consider the point where you already have a tree structure, so it is unambiguous).
-We can write this evaluation relation as:
+We can write the evaluation function as:

 ```coq
 Fixpoint eval_Expr (e : Expr) : Z :=